 If you like free money, it’s hard to go wrong with Rakuten!

-Formerly known as Ebates, Rakuten is a simple and free Chrome extension (which means it should work on browsers like Brave or Edge as well).
-It just sits in the background until you start shopping at one of the thousands of supported shopping sites.
+Formerly known as Ebates, Rakuten is a simple and free browser extension available for Chrome, Safari, Firefox, Edge, Brave, etc. It just sits in the background until you start shopping at one of the thousands of supported shopping sites.
 When you’re on one of those, it’ll let you know to activate it…

 If you shop online, there’s no doubt you should have the Rakuten extension installed.
 It’s hard to beat free money for nothing!